Buhari convenes emergency security meeting over impeachment threat - Realnews Magazine

 The protesting senators, including Adamu Bulkachuwa (APC, Bauchi North), later briefed reporters on what transpired at the closed-door session.

-Speaking on behalf of the Senators, Aduda said their anger stemmed from the refusal of the Senate President to follow resolutions taken at the closed-door session.
+Speaking on behalf of the Senators, Aduda said their anger stemmed from the refusal of the Senate President to follow resolutions taken at the closed

-He said: “We went into a closed-door session.
-Various security issues were discussed at the closed-door session.

-“We also took into cognisance that the Senate, at various fora, at various times and various meetings, had recommended to the government steps to be taken to curb this issue of insecurity but we have realised that even Abuja is no safer.